Aryan-Jain-1710/Project-5-Sudoku-Solver/README.md

 ## Purpose
-I created this project to learn more about backtracking algorithms and to practice my python skills.
+I created this project to learn more about backtracking algorithms and to practice my Python skills.
 Due to my avid interest in sudoku, I wanted to create a sudoku solver that would be capable of solving any sudoku.
 I also wanted to add the functionality to show all permutations visually and to display the number of times the program ran to arrive at the solution.

 ## Technologies and Libraries Used